Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: SBMS has seen and increase of students with multiple home languages, making communication more difficult.
-Root Cause: Increasing numbers or EB students and families with communication barriers.
+Problem Statement 2: SBMS has a diverse students population with multiple home languages, making communication more difficult.

 Goal 1: Student Achievement